 About the course

-If you’ve got an undergraduate degree and are striving to become a primary school teacher, then studying our one-year Primary Education PGCE with QTS or our PGCE Primary Education with QTS (Early Years and Key Stage 1) could be for you.
-Successful completion of your PGCE course prepares you to start your first teaching post (NQT year) within a primary school setting.
-Our course is designed to prepare you to teach pupils either in the 3-7 age range or in the 5-11 age range.
+If you’ve got an undergraduate degree and are striving to become a primary school teacher, then studying our one-year Primary Education PGCE with QTS could help you on your way.
+Successful completion of your PGCE course prepares you to start your first teaching post within a primary school setting.
+Our course is designed to prepare you to teach pupils in the 5-11 age range.

 You will be shortlisted for interview based on your application.
-All interviews include a university and school based element.
 The following selection procedures are designed to assess your suitability to train to teach:

 • You will be asked to prepare and lead an activity with a small group of children in one of our partnership schools

 • Complete tasks designed to evaluate your fundamental English and mathematics skills

 For all trainees, their school based training is the central element of their initial teacher education.
 You will undertake at least two compulsory placements as part of your course and will spend 120 days in at least two schools.
 You’ll benefit from being able to observe experienced teachers, from practical hands-on experience and from supportive mentoring to help you to develop into a confident and successful teacher.